MarkoMuc/nolink-func-c/notes/part2.md

   ...
 ```

+#### `mmap` solution

-3. Since our issue is that the memory allocated by `mmap` is addressed by a 64-bit value, which doesn't fit into the
+Since our issue is that the memory allocated by `mmap` is addressed by a 64-bit value, which doesn't fit into the
 32-bit `mov` instruction that the compiler expected, we could solve this issue if we could force `mmap` to allocated
 in a region addressable by 32-bit values.
 Checking the
 [options for mmap](https://man7.org/linux/man-pages/man2/mmap.2.html), we can see that there is a `MAP_32BIT` flag